Mayuri Kurotsuchi: History

 110 years prior to the series, Mayuri was an inmate in the Maggots Nest, the only one dangerous enough to be chained behind bars for his utter lack of regard for life when it comes to experimentation.
-But that changed when Mayuri is visited by Kisuke Urahara and his lieutenant Hiyori Sarugaki, the former offering Mayuri a position in the SRDI.
-After initially refusing being Urahara's assistant, Mayuri accepts when Urahara points out that he be his successor should anything happen to him.
-Nine years after his release, Kisuke and Hiyori forced to leave the Soul Society, Mayuri becomes the new captain of Squad 12.
+Mayuri is eventually visited by Kisuke Urahara and his lieutenant Hiyori Sarugaki, the former offering Mayuri a position in the SRDI.
+After initially refusing being Urahara's assistant, Mayuri accepts when Urahara points out that Mayuri would be his successor should anything happen to him.
+Nine years after his release, Urahara and Hiyori are forced to leave the Soul Society, leading to Mayuri's promotion to captain of Squad 12.
 As the result of the fifth experiment in his life-creating Nemuri Project while later taking the seventh surviving experiment, Nemu Kurotsuchi, to be his lieutenant and lab assistant while pretending to be uncaring towards her to hide his joy of creating a fully stable artificial life form.
 During this time, Mayuri experimented on Quincies, including Soken Ishida, the grandfather and trainer of Uryū Ishida.